krnak/ztrezor/doc/zcash_overview.md

 unified_address := hrp || Bech32m(ua_encoded)
 ```

 where `F4Jumble` is an unkeyed 4-round Feistel construction to approximate a random permutation described in [ZIP-316](https://github.com/zcash/zips/blob/main/zip-0316.rst).
 This function makes it computationally impossible to generate two lexicographically close addresses.
-Therefore it should be sufficient to check only first 16 bytes when spending to UA (not confirmed, just my reasoning).
+According to the ZIP-316, it is sufficient to check only first 20??? symbols of UA (when spending to UA).

 UA's components are ordered by priority according to this priority list:

 1. Orchard
 2. Sapling
-3. transparent (P2SH and P2PKH)
+3. transparent (P2SH or P2PKH)

 Each address type (Orchard, Sapling, transparent) may be included only once.
 Otherwise UA will be rejected.
 UA containing only a transparent address will be rejected.